 - the structure and function of body systems - the effects of health and fitness activities on the body - health and fitness and the components of fitness - the principles of training - the impact of lifestyle on health and fitness - testing and developing components of fitness - health and fitness analysis and setting goals - planning, developing and taking part in a health and fitness programme and understanding how to prepare safely

-Assessment is the process of measuring a learner's skill, knowledge and understanding against the standards set in a qualification.
-The qualification has 2 assessments externally set by NCFE: one NEA and one written NEA.
+The qualification has two assessments externally set by NCFE: one NEA and one written NEA.

 Non Examined Assessment (NEA):

 Externally set by NCFE.
 Internally marked and externally moderated.